koctya/food_truck/README.md

   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Register
+Register a user email/password to access the food truck locations.

+## Search capability
+Enter a food item in search field to find locations which serve desired fooe

+Example;
+    taco

+    will list all locations serving tacos.

+    noodle

+    will list all locations serving food items with noodles.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).